corneliana/all-in-one/Internet/3 - Cloud Computing/AWS/Understanding AWS/8 - Identity, Encryption and Security/Identity/IAM - Identity and Access Management.md

 - **Member accounts exist within OUs**
 	- IAM Principals (Users, Groups, Roles) exist within each account
 	- Resources are created and managed within accounts
-- **Groups:** typically used for managing permissions for multiple users
+- **Groups:** contains users only, typically used for managing permissions for multiple users
+- **Users:** mapped to a physical user with a password for AWS console.
-- **Users:** meant for individual human users or applications.
-Users are people within the organization, and can be grouped.
+	- Meant for individual human users or applications.
+	- Users are people within the organization, and can be grouped.
 	- Users don’t have to belong to a group, and user can belong to multiple groups
 - **Role:**
 	- recommended approach for granting permissions to AWS resources like EC2 instances, S3 buckets, Kinesis stream, Systems Manager Run Command, ECS task...
 	- If assume a role (user, application or service), you give up the original permissions.
+- **Policies:** JSON document that outlines permissions for users or groups.
-- **Policies:** used with roles, users, and groups to define permissions within AWS environments.
-They allow for granular access control, centralized management of permissions, and flexibility in defining security policies.
+	- Define permissions within AWS environments.
+	- Allow for granular access control, centralized management of permissions, and flexibility in defining security policies.

 - Permission boundaries